 ||The initial value is a function which returns true if speed is 3 and compilation-speed is 0 or 1.|

-The following code illustrates the effect of this switch.
-We define
+The following two code examples illustrate the effect of

-a function that simply adds its two arguments and contains
+switch.
+In the first, we define a function that simply adds its two

-correctly returns the bignum resulting from the arguments in the
+the bignum resulting from the arguments in the example.
+When compiled